aryamaan98/fsf_2019_screening_task3/README.md

   &emsp; &emsp; `MainWindow.py`: UI python file
   &emsp; &emsp; `steelsection.py`: Contains all the functionalities **img/**
-  &emsp; &emsp;  Images of application
+  &emsp; &emsp;  Images of the application

 ## How does this work ?